Built-In PDF Viewer

 Once you’ve completed a form or made changes to a document, you’ll most likely want to notify your accountant—so send a message with the document attached.
 To find out more about how to start a message thread, go here.

-Document Editor: Split & Merge PDFs, Delete & Add Pages, Change Orientation
+Document Editor: Delete & Add Pages, Change Orientation

-In the document editor, there are loads of options: You can delete pages, combine documents, split a document into several, change the page order, add blank pages, and more.
+In the document editor, there are loads of options: You can delete pages, change the page order, add blank pages, and more.

 Click the Document Editor icon, then select the option you want from the menu bar.
 To access more options, click on the three-dots icon.